Building Controllers & Creating Entities

 The async ws_open( url, options )

 method is used to open a WebSocket connection to a given URL.
 It returns a Promise that resolves when the connection succeeds, or rejects if the connection fails.
-The options is an object (dictionary) that currently has only two keys available: connectTimeout
+The options argument is an object (dictionary) that currently has only three keys available: connectTimeout

-— the maximum time (ms) to attempt connection; and pingInterval
+— the maximum time (integer ms) to attempt connection; ignoreCertificates

-— the maximum interval between pings on the connection.
+— the maximum interval (integer ms) between pings on the connection.
 This method must not be overridden.

 The async ws_close( code, reason )

-method can be called by the implementation to close the WebSocket.
+method can be called by your subclass to close the WebSocket.
 This would normally only be done as part of a stop()

-implementation.
-Otherwise, the Controller base class manages the connection.
+implementation, and the base class will do it if your subclass does not.
 This method returns a Promise that resolves when the connection is fully closed.
 This method must not be overridden (see ws_closing()

 below if you need to do things when the socket closes).